 Cliff Cole has been playing hammered dulcimer since 1985.
 His background is in percussion, and he has studied various types of music including rock, blues, jazz and folk.
 His folk group, DayBreak, has been performing together for over twenty years and has produced six CDs.
 Cliff is a founding member of the Quakertown Area Dulcimer and Autoharp Society (QUADAS), serves on the board of Perkasie Patchwork Coffeehouse, and is a member of the Nutmeg Team.

 Sam Edelston is on a quest to bring both mountain dulcimers and hammered dulcimers into widespread public awareness.
-In the process, has gained a reputation as one of the most innovative mountain dulcimer players around, his music has been heard in over 190 countries, and in the past year he has been booked at festivals as far away as Kentucky and Minnesota.
+In the process, he has gained a reputation for bringing many kinds of modern, "mass-appeal" music to the mountain dulcimer, his music has been heard in over 190 countries, and in the past year he has been booked at festivals as far away as Kentucky, Minnesota, and Louisiana.
 His repertoire ranges from rock to opera, and from big band to bluegrass.
 He also plays guitar, banjo, and hammered dulcimer, and is chair of this festival.

 George Haggerty is an accomplished dulcimer builder, teacher, and player.
 He and his wife, Mary, are sponsors of their annual festival in Vermont, “August Dulcimer Daze,” which recently celebrated its 25th year.
 George now teaches mountain dulcimer playing and building at The Putney School in Putney, VT.
 He has one CD, “Just Friends...One More Time.”
 And for the first time, we welcome him to Nutmeg.